STANDARD TERMS AND CONDITIONS OF SUPPLY

 (e) where there has been an electric current passed through the Goods;

-(g) where there has been a modification or repair of the Goods or Services attempted or carried out by the Customer or any other person.
+(g) where there has been a modification or repair of the Goods or Services attempted or carried out by the Customer or any other person; and

-13.5 To make a claim under this clause 14, the Customer must (within the Warranty Period) submit a claim to Arcus using the following contact details:
+13.8 To make a claim under this clause 13, the Customer must (within the Warranty Period and within 14 days of the defect becoming evident) submit a claim to Arcus using the following contact details:

 Phone: 1800 272 879